Alex Rosen: Activism at public events

 In June 2022, Rosen published a video of himself confronting Republican representative Dan Crenshaw at the Texas State Republican Convention, calling him a "World Economic Forum sell-out", until being stopped by security.
 In October of the same year, Rosen posted a video where Harris County officers told him that he had been banned from the Harris County Commissioners Court for being "disruptive".

 In October 2023, Rosen heckled Hillary Clinton at a Houston political rally and accused her husband, Bill Clinton, of having visited Jeffrey Epstein's island "26 times".
 He was subsequently dragged out of the event by security.

+Support for Chud the Builder

+Rosen is an outspoken supporter of controversial livestreamer Dalton Eatherly better known as Chud the Builder.
+Eatherly gained notoriety for posting derogatory ragebait content in which he antagonized random Black people with racial slurs and threats of violence unprovoked.
+On May 13, 2026, hee was arrested for attempted murder of a Black man named Joshua Fox stemming from an incident outside of Montgomery County Courthouse in Tennessee.
+Rosen made an appearance at Eatherly's court hearing where he took to the witness stand and presented bank records as well as Cash App documents to the court; and told them that he was willing to put $100,000 towards Eatherly's bond.
+Rosen later publicly donated $10,000 towards Eatherly's bail, claiming that it was because he supports free speech.

+The incident led JiDion to end his partnership with Rosen, a decision that he announced publicly on June 4 in a YouTube Video titled "This Is The End"'.
+In the video he explained that he could no longer continue working with Rosen after finding out that he donated money towards Eatherly's bond and argued, "That money could have gone toward catching predators, cancer research, helping homeless people, or doing something positive".